a-ishiyama/p-spline/README.md

 # Smoothing with basis expansions and penalties
 Author: Akira Ishiyama

 This is a repo for the individual project of the module 'Statistical Programming'.

-  The following codes produce a class "pspline" and related useful method function for estimating smoothing function with basis expansion and penalties.
+  The R codes produce a class "pspline" and related useful method function for estimating smoothing function with basis expansion and penalties.
   When given a set of observation containing explanatory variable x and explained variable y, the user of this class can set their desired order for